 This recipe for homemade Cheese Manicotti will not disappoint you or your loved ones.
-Made with fresh pasta, ricotta, eggs and fresh tomato sauce, this recipe for cannelloni will be a winner any night of the week or the weekend.
+Also known as Cannelloni al Forno, made with fresh pasta, ricotta, eggs and fresh tomato sauce, this recipe for cannelloni will be a winner any night of the week or the weekend.

 Cannelloni vs. Manicotti